 What’s Next for B2B Marketing Blog Series

-Master Data is the foundational data elements – business identifiers, corporate hierarchies, segmentation categories, and other basic business data – that allows you to easily share, structure, match, and clean data across systems and processes.
+Master Data is common data such as business identifiers, hierarchies, segmentation categories, and other basic content that an enterprise shares between its systems and processes.
+Simply put, Master Data comprises the foundational data elements that allow you to easily share, structure, match, and clean data across systems and processes.
+Its ultimate purpose is to help bring clarity to and confidence in knowing what to do next with your business.